alaasalmo/ollama-rag-kubernetes/README.md

 <b>Embeded method:</b> ollama.embeddings (Ollama)

-<br>Explanation: the file chromadb-example1.py consist of:
+Explanation: the file chromadb-example1.py consist of:

 <b>Step 1: Read and Chunk the File</b><br>
 Read the file line by line.
 Each line is divided into chunks based on a predefined chunk size.
 To preserve context between chunks, an overlap is added based on the previous chunk.